yretenai/titania/README.md

 ## usage

-TODO, see src/cli.c for the source of `libresense-log` (which is a "test function")
+TODO, see src/ctl/ for the source of `libresensectl`

 ## acknowledgements